swcarpentry/DEPRECATED-boot-camps/python/write_code_for_people/Readme.md

 ```

 Python lists have the charming (annoying?) feature that they are indexed
 from zero.
-Therefore, to find the value of the first item in voltage_list:
+Therefore, to find the value of the first item in `voltage_list`:

 ```
 In [4]: voltage_list[0]